ArgyChris/Portfolio/Perceptron/README.md

 RMSE perceptron: 8.79350971204
 RMSE sklearn regression: 4.56535881959
 ```
-Finally, it plots in a graph the predicted price versus the medv price in the case of the perceptron inference,
+Finally, it plots in a graph (PerceptronVSRegressor.jpeg) the predicted price versus the medv price in the case of the perceptron inference,
 and the linear regression from the sklearn.
 It appears that the perceptron results are very close to the results from the perceptron.

 ## Authors